Tracked Repositories

 Project Mode

 Tracked repos also work in project mode.
 The repo is cloned into .skillshare/skills/ and added to .skillshare/.gitignore (so the tracked repo's git history doesn't conflict with your project's git).
-Project logs (.skillshare/logs/) are also ignored by default.
+Project logs (.skillshare/logs/) and trash (.skillshare/trash/) are also ignored by default.

-Installing a tracked repo auto-records tracked: true in .skillshare/registry.yaml, so new team members get the correct clone behavior via skillshare install -p:
+Installing a tracked repo auto-records tracked: true in .skillshare/.metadata.json, so new team members get the correct clone behavior via skillshare install -p:

 # Install tracked repo into project